Vinelab/bowler/README.md

 - Now in order to listen to any queue, run the following command from your console:
 `php artisan bowler:consume`, you wil be asked to specify queue name (the queue name is the first parameter passed to `Registrator::queue`)

+### Exception Reporting

+Bowler supports application level error reporting.

+To do so the default laravel exception handler normaly located in `app\Exceptions\Handler`, should implement `Vinelab\Bowler\Contracts\BowlerExceptionHandler`.
+And obviously, implement its methods.